roach88/table-read-next/memory-bank/progress.md

 - Document management fully integrated with Supabase
 - Frontend document upload, listing, and refresh functionality working
 - Interactive script mode with synchronized text highlighting
+- Project setup, linting, formatting, and documentation are complete; repo is on GitHub
+- Supabase authentication service layer and React context/hooks are implemented and verified against Supabase best practices

 ## What's Left to Build